Tu-22M3 missile-carrying bomber, carrier of "Kinzhal" missiles, may have crashed due to technical malfunction

 The crew of four ejected, one pilot died as a result of landing.
 According to the ministry, the plane crashed during a scheduled flight.

-The missile carrier's armament includes the Kinzhal hypersonic missile system, a twin-barreled GSh-23L 23 mm caliber cannon, free-fall naval mines, or various types of aerial bombs.
+The missile carrier's armament includes the Kinzhal hypersonic system, a twin-barreled GSh-23L 23 mm caliber cannon, free-falling naval mines, or various types of aerial bombs.
 The missiles are located in the fuselage compartment and on pylons under the fixed part of the wing.

-Earlier, www1.ru reported that the silent Eleron-7 reconnaissance drone with a high-definition camera has been delivered to the military
+Earlier, www1.ru reported that a silent Eleron-7 reconnaissance drone with a high-definition camera has been delivered to the military

 Footage of the Mi-8 helicopter racing with the Su-24 bomber has appeared

-Modernized T-80BVM tanks entered service with the Russian military
+Modernized T-80BVM tanks have been delivered to the Russian military